hossfard/aws-swebsite-cfn/README.md

   [Your TLD provider] --> [AWS Route53] --> [AWS Cloudfront] + [Certificate] -> [S3 URL]
 ```

 This assumes that you already own a domain.
-AWS Route53 DNS can be
+AWS Route53 DNS may be
-skipped altogether if using a subdomain or your DNS provider supports
+skipped altogether depending on your DNS provider.
-`ALIAS` records.

 # Requirements